Notes to the Consolidated Financial Statements

 For the impairment tests of intangible assets with an indefinite useful life and goodwill, the Group applies the most recent business plans (period of four years) and the assumptions therein concerning development of prices, markets and the Group’s market shares.
 To discount future cashflows, the Group applies market or country-specific discount rates.
 Management considers the discount rates, the growth rates and the development of the operating margins to be the crucial parameters for the calculation of the recoverable amount.
 More detailed information is disclosed in Note 11.

-The Group recognizes provisions when it has a present legal or constructive obligation to transfer economic benefits as a result of past events, and when a reasonable estimate of the size of the obligation can be made.
+The Group recognises provisions when it has a present legal or constructive obligation to transfer economic benefits as a result of past events, and when a reasonable estimate of the size of the obligation can be made.
 The Group warrants its products against defects and accrues provisions for such warranties at the time of sale based on estimated claims.
 Actual warranty costs are charged against the accrued provisions when incurred.

-Net sales are recognized when the risks and rewards are transferred, which normally happens when the products are shipped, i.e. when they are handed over to the carrier at the ramp of a Geberit logistics centre.
+Net sales are recognised when the risks and rewards are transferred, which normally happens when the products are shipped, i.e. when they are handed over to the carrier at the ramp of a Geberit logistics centre.
 Net sales include the invoiced amounts after deduction of the rebates shown on the customer's invoice.
 Customer bonuses and cash discounts granted subsequently are deducted as well.

 All costs associated with advertising and promoting products are recorded as expenses in the financial period during which they are incurred.

 The consolidated financial statements include current income taxes based on the taxable earnings of the Group companies and are calculated according to national tax rules.
 Deferred taxes are recorded on temporary differences between the tax base of assets and liabilities and their carrying amount using the “liability method”.
 Deferred taxes are calculated either using the current tax rate or the tax rate expected to be applicable in the period in which these differences will reverse.
-If the realization of future tax savings related to tax loss carryforwards and other deferred tax assets is no longer probable, then the deferred tax assets are reduced accordingly.
+If the realisation of future tax savings related to tax loss carryforwards and other deferred tax assets is not or no longer probable, then the deferred tax assets are reduced accordingly.

-A liability for deferred taxes is recognized only for non-refundable taxes at source and other earning distribution-related taxes for subsidiaries for which available earnings are intended to be remitted and of which the parent company controls the dividend policy (see Note 18).
+A liability for deferred taxes is recognised only for non-refundable taxes at source and other earning distribution-related taxes for subsidiaries for which available earnings are intended to be remitted and of which the parent company controls the dividend policy (see Note 18).